2B: No Evictions Without Representation

 Does this measure include mobile home parks?

-Vasna asked over 3 years ago
+Vasna asked about 4 years ago

 The rental licensing program does not cover lot rentals.
 There are some units in Boulder Meadows that have rental licenses.
 That is, the park rents the units themselves and not just the land.
 Those would be covered.